 In the event that no objection is raised within two weeks of the request, the Child Protection Conference Chair Manager or Strategic Manager for the Safeguarding and Quality Assurance Service (SQAS) may agree to discontinue a Child Protection Plan without the need to convene a Child Protection Conference.
 The SQAS team will record the decision on the child's case record, notify the decision to those consulted and amend the CareFirst Child Protection Plan status.

-The child in care review, when reviewing the child protection aspects of the plan, should consider whether the criteria continue to be met for the child to remain subject to a child protection plan - for example when the Family Proceedings Court has ordered that the child is placed with parents under Schedule 3.Should the Care Plan for a Looked After Child subsequently include returning the child to the situation that previously resulted in a decision to make her/him subject of a Child Protection Plan, or in the event that the Looked After Child ceases to be accommodated elsewhere, the social worker and their manager should discuss the need to convene a strategy discussion to initiate s.47 enquiries with a view to progressing to a further Initial Child Protection Conference.
+The child in care review, when reviewing the child protection aspects of the plan, should consider whether the criteria continue to be met for the child to remain subject to a child protection plan - for example when the Family Proceedings Court has ordered that the child is placed with parents under Schedule 3.Should the Care Plan for a Looked After Child subsequently include returning the child to the situation that previously resulted in a decision to make them subject of a Child Protection Plan, or in the event that the Looked After Child ceases to be accommodated elsewhere, the social worker and their manager should discuss the need to convene a strategy discussion to initiate s.47 enquiries with a view to progressing to a further Initial Child Protection Conference.
 The reasons for the decision must be clearly recorded on the child's case file.
 Any initial Child Protection Conference must be convened within 15 working days of the strategy discussion that initiated the s.47 enquiries.

 11. Professional Dissent from the Conference Decision

 If an agency does not agree with a decision or recommendation made at a child protection conference, their professional dissent will be recorded in the record of the conference.
 The procedures to apply the Case / Conflict Resolution Procedure for professional disagreements should be implemented as soon as practicable after the conference has concluded.

 12. Complaints by Children and/or Parents